raddysr/PseudoEtl/README.txt

--- etl.py -> psuedo ETL program interface(run it 'python3 elt.py' tested on Windows and Linux)
+-- etl.py -> psuedo ETL program interface(run it with 'python3 elt.py' tested on Windows and Linux)

 -- config.py -> load configuration from database.ini(loaded in etl.py so no need to touch it or run it)